emnify/product-docs/docs/services/network/global-iot-network/2g-information.md

 # 2G (GSM/GPRS/EDGE)

-GSM/GPRS remains one of the most prevalent IoT technologies.Despite its throughput ( with GPRS max. at 120kbps and EDGE at max.
+GSM/GPRS remains one of the most prevalent IoT technologies.
+Despite its throughput ( with GPRS max. at 120kbps and EDGE at max.
 1Mbps), it proves more than adequate for many IoT use cases.
 The affordability of modules (costing less than $10) and the widespread coverage available in over 200 countries contribute to its enduring popularity.

 Deploying GSM/GPRS for IoT use cases is relatively straightforward because operators worldwide utilize only four frequency bands: